You should definitely write on Medium in 2023!

 - Ask your readers to say hi on platforms like LinkedIn or Twitter.

-In my experience, much less than 1% of readers move on reading my personal blog after reading my Medium post.
+In my experience, much less than 1% of readers move on to reading my personal blog after reading my Medium post.

 10. Medium Is Still Better than Other Platforms